 Parks Canada Descriptive and Visual Dictionary of Objects (Parks DVD)

 The Parks Canada Descriptive and Visual Dictionary of Objects (Parks DVD web application) is no longer being updated by Parks Canada; this application will be decommissioned in 2019.
-However, the Parks DVD has been harmonized with Nomenclature 4.0, and the new combined standard will be available in 2018.
-For more information, see the notice about the Nomenclature for Museum Cataloging web application.
+However, the Parks DVD has been harmonized with Nomenclature 4.0, and the new combined standard is now available at www.nomenclature.info.
+For more information, consult the notice about the Nomenclature web application.

 Look and Learn about our Collections of Objects